Slapshot (band): Greatest Hits, Slashes and Crosschecks, Digital Warfare and Tear it Down (2001–2008)

-Slapshot documentary and I Believe EP (2009-2013)
+Slapshot documentary and I Believe EP (2009–2013)

-April 24, 2009, finally brought the world premiere of the long-awaited Slapshot documentary film "Chip On My Shoulder: The Cautionary Tale of Slapshot".
-It premiered at the Brattle Theatre in Cambridge, MA to a sold-out audience as part of the Boston Independent Film Festival.
-Following its premiere the film was screened as part of a hardcore festival in Toronto, Canada, which also featured performances by Negative Approach and Supertouch.
+On April 24, 2009, the world premiere of the Slapshot documentary film "Chip On My Shoulder: The Cautionary Tale of Slapshot" took place at the Brattle Theatre in Cambridge, Massachusetts to a sold-out audience as part of the Boston Independent Film Festival.
+Following its premiere, the film was screened as part of a hardcore festival in Toronto, Canada, which also featured performances by Negative Approach and Supertouch.
 The film was also screened at the Salt Lake City Film Festival in August 2009.
-The film was directed and produced by Ian McFarland (Blood for Blood) and Anthony "Wrench" Moreschi (Ten Yard Fight) of Killswitch Productions and will be released on DVD by Taang!
-Records eventually.
+The film was directed and produced by Ian McFarland (Blood for Blood) and Anthony "Wrench" Moreschi (Ten Yard Fight) of Killswitch Productions and was later released on DVD by Taang!
+Records.

-After another lineup change, including Chris Lauria moving from bass to guitar, Slapshot headed back to Europe for 10 shows in August 2009 with the support of Frigate which features Chris Lauria of Slapshot, Linda Bean of Stars & Stripes and John Bean formerly of Bitter.
-The tour, dubbed the '2009 Replacements Tour', went well, but late 2009 still brought about another lineup change.
+In 2009, Lauria switched from bass to guitar and Slapshot embarked on a tour of Europe in August, for a ten-date tour.
+Joining them on support was Frigate, a band featuring Lauria alongside Linda Bean of Stars & Stripes.
+The tour was dubbed the "2009 Replacements Tour."

-The next lineup of Slapshot included founding member Jack 'Choke' Kelly, longtime member Chris Lauria (back on bass guitar), John Bean on drums and Craig Silverman (formerly of Only Living Witness and currently of The Enemy Within and the touring guitar player for Blood for Blood) on guitar.
-The band spent the first half of 2010 working on new material and hopes to have some new songs recorded before the end of the year.
-This line-up played the "Gallery East" reunion show in August 2010 after several warm-up shows in Europe.
+By 2010, Slapshot had another new lineup featuring Kelly, longtime member Lauria back on bass, John Bean on drums and Craig Silverman (formerly of Only Living Witness) on guitar.
+The group spent the first half of the year working on new material in hopes of having songs recorded by the end of the year.
+They then played the "Gallery East" reunion show in August 2010 along with several European shows.

-In 2012, another lineup change brought Nick Charrette in to play bass.
-On June 6, 2012, the 3 song EP "I Believe" was released on Taang!
-Records as the 11th release by Slaphshot on Taang.
-Ryan Packer joined on bass in late 2012.
-During a live show in Florida in January of 2013 Slapshot had their banner stolen by a member of the audience, however the show promoter knew who the man was that had stolen it and quickly recovered it and gave it back to the band.
+In 2012, Lauria left the band once again being replaced by Nick Charrette.
+On June 6, 2012, Slapshot released a three song EP titled I Believe via Taang!
+Records making it the bands 11th release on Taang.
+In November and December of that year Slapshot held a European tour with New Morality serving as support.
+Ryan Packer joined as a permanent replacement on bass in later that same year.
+During a live show in Florida in January 2013, Slapshot had their banner stolen by a member of the audience, however the show promoter knew who the man was that had stolen it and quickly recovered it and gave it back to the band.